 The South African government has introduced unprecedented measures to assist South Africa in its fight against COVID-19; including a nationwide lockdown effective from midnight on Thursday 26th March 2020.
-Whilst the lockdown was partially eased from 1 May 2020 and eased further from 1 June 2020, economic activity and the movement of people remains restricted.
+The lockdown was partially eased from 1 May 2020, eased further from 1 June 2020 and 18 August 2020 and eased again with effect from 21 September 2020.
+In terms of the revised lockdown regulations most economic activity and movement of people is permitted subject to conditions.
+International travel is permitted from 1 October 2020.
+Leisure travel from high risk countries is however prohibited.
 On 24 June 2020, the Disaster Management Tax Relief Bill, 2020 and Disaster Management Tax Relief Administration Bill, 2020 were tabled in parliament.
 These bills provide for tax measures in order to assist with alleviating cash flow burdens on tax compliant small to medium sized businesses arising as a result of the COVID-19 pandemic and lockdown and to provide for matters connected therewith.
 Tax relief measures introduced include a delay of remittances of the “Pay As Your Earn” (PAYE), without triggering penalties or interest, a delay in the remittances of provisional payments of income tax, without triggering penalties or interest and an acceleration of certain employment tax incentives.

 Provisional Tax Relief - Corporates, Trusts, Individuals

 Included in the draft Disaster Management Tax Relief Administration Bill are measures to provide for the deferral of provisional tax by qualifying taxpayers and qualifying micro businesses.

 Included in the Disaster Management Tax Relief Administration Bill are measures to provide for the deferral of provisional tax by qualifying taxpayers and qualifying micro businesses.

 A “qualifying taxpayer” is defined in the revised Bill as: